 - rapid price erosion;

 - rapid technological change;

 - short product life cycles;

-- cyclical market patterns; and
+- · cyclical market patterns; and

-- increasing foreign and domestic competition.
+- · increasing foreign and domestic competition.

 As an intellectual property supplier to the semiconductor industry, we face competition from internal development teams within potential semiconductor customers.
-We must convince potential licensees to license from us rather than develop technology internally.
-Furthermore, semiconductor customers, who have licensed our intellectual property, may choose to abandon joint development projects with us and develop chipsets themselves without using our technology.
+We must convince potential customers to license or buy from us rather than develop technology internally.
+Furthermore, our semiconductor customers may choose to abandon joint development projects with us or develop chipsets themselves without using our technology.
 In addition to competition from internal development teams, we may compete against other independent suppliers of intellectual property for DSL.

 The market for DSL chipsets is also intensely competitive.
-Our success within the DSL industry requires that DSL equipment manufacturers buy chipsets from our semiconductor licensees, and that telephone companies buy DSL equipment from those equipment manufacturers.
-Our customers' chipsets compete with products from other vendors of standards-based DSL chipsets, including Broadcom, Conexant, ST and TI.
+Our success within the DSL industry requires that DSL equipment manufacturers buy chipsets from our semiconductor customers, and that telephone companies buy DSL equipment from those equipment manufacturers.
+Our customers' chipsets compete with products from other vendors of standards-based DSL chipsets, including Broadcom, Conexant, and ST.

 DSL services also compete with broadband technologies that use other network architectures to provide high-speed data service.
 These technologies include cable modems using cable networks, wireless solutions using wireless networks and fiber-to-the-home services.
 To date, ADSL services have been more successful than high-speed cable services outside of the United States; however cable services serve a larger number of broadband subscribers than ADSL inside the United States.
-We cannot give you assurances that these alternative network architectures will not be more successful than ADSL or VDSL.
+We can give no assurance that these alternative network architectures will not be more successful than ADSL or VDSL.

 The markets for our test and diagnostics hardware and software products are competitive and uncertain.
-We cannot assure you that phone companies will purchase significant quantities of products to test and diagnose their DSL networks, nor that if they do they will use our products.
+We can give no assurance that phone companies will purchase significant quantities of products to test and diagnose their DSL networks, or that if they do they will use our products.
 Our success as a supplier of hardware and software products for DSL test and diagnostics depends on the willingness and ability of OEM customers to design, build and sell automated test heads, hand-held testers, and in some instances DSLAMs that incorporate or work with our products.